Computing Quartet Distance is Equivalent to Counting 4-Cycles: Introduction

 Our reduction from counting 4-cycles in a simple graph to computing the quartet distance implies that an $\Oh(n^{4/3-\eps})$ time algorithm for computing the quartet distance between two trees on $n$ leaves would imply a surprisingly fast $\Oh(m^{4/3-\eps})$ time algorithm for counting, and thus also detecting, 4-cycles, thereby refuting Conjecture~\ref{conj:no_m4/3-eps}.
+Note that we create a node of the tree for every edge of the original graph and hence the complexity of the algorithm for detecting 4-cycles implied by our reduction depends on the number of edges, not nodes.
 This provides a reasonable explanation of why there has been no $\Oh(n\log n)$ time algorithm for computing the quartet distance.

 \begin{proposition} There exists no algorithm that can compute the quartet distance between trees on $n$ leaves in $\Oh(n^{4/3-\eps})$ time unless Conjecture~\ref{conj:no_m4/3-eps} is false. \end{proposition}